 Their grant paid for their operating costs, namely a teacher's salary, so they can go on providing free, quality education to their children.

-Beyond helping rural Peruvian families and communities grow their own food, this organization also supports these families with education and resources to feel empowered to live healthy lives.
+Beyond helping rural Peruvian families and communities grow their own food, Por Eso! is an organization which also provides education and resources for them to feel empowered to live healthy lives.

-Their 2019 grant from CommonGoods Network helped them spread their positive impact into new communities, while continuing to work directly with communities to establish water irrigation, plant and grow fruits and vegetables, and store, preserve and cook food safely and efficiently.
+Their 2019 grant from CommonGoods Network helped Por Eso! spread their positive impact into new areas, while continuing to work directly with communities to establish water irrigation, plant and grow fruits and vegetables, and store, preserve and cook food safely and efficiently.

 We will be rolling out a new grant application and sharing our process soon!
 Check back in the coming months, or reach out to email@example.com with a brief description of your project and we will send you the new grant process and application when it's ready.